The magnitude of categories of texts enriched by language models: Magnitude

 Finally, then, we may use these results to write down the \emph{magnitude function} of the generalized metric space $\mathcal{M}$.
 By Equation \eqref{eq:magnitude} it is the function $f:(0,\infty)\to\mathbb{R}$ given by $f(t)=\Mag(t\mathcal{M})$, where\footnote{By Corollary \ref{cor:zeta_inverse1}, it follows that $\Mag(t\mathcal{M})=\sum_{x,y\in\ob(\mathcal{M})}\pi(y|x)^t\zeta_{\mathsf{L}}^{-1}(x,y)$, which is a weighted version of the magnitude of the poset $\mathsf{L}$ in Example \ref{ex:mag_of_L}.}

-Now recall that for any real number $t$, the \emph{Tsallis entropy} of a probability distribution $p=(p_1,\ldots,p_n)$ is equal to The following proposition expresses the magnitude function of $\mathcal{M}$ in terms of the Tsallis entropies of the probability distributions $(p_x\colon A\cup\{\dagger\}\to[0,1])_{x\in \ob(\mathsf{L})}$ generated by a large language model and the cardinality of the terminal states $T(\bot)$ of the beginning-of-sentence symbol.
+Now recall that for any real number $t$, the \emph{$t$-logarithmic entropy} of a probability distribution $p=(p_1,\ldots,p_n)$ is equal to The following proposition expresses the magnitude function of $\mathcal{M}$ in terms of the logarithmic entropies of the probability distributions $(p_x\colon A\cup\{\dagger\}\to[0,1])_{x\in \ob(\mathsf{L})}$ generated by a language model and the cardinality of the terminal states $T(\bot)$ of the beginning-of-sentence symbol, which is the set of all theoretically possible terminating states of the model.